esegrue/4510-C-UAS-Defense/README.md

 Autumn Semester, 2025

-Identify ideal sensor placement to detect adversarial UAS drones in a designated AOR
+Identify ideal effector placement to neutralize adversarial UAS drones in a designated AOR

+Instructions: Download all of the files in main, run in TestingInterface.m